miniME89/hfsm-exec/README.md

     mkdir build
     cd build
     cmake ..
-    sudo make ext_install
-    make

-This will firstly download, build and install the necessary project dependencies (except for QT5).
+    make ext -j4   #download, build and install the necessary project dependencies (except for QT5) make -j4       #build all
+    make test      #run tests
+    make install   #install on the system (optional)

 The main program and all plugins will be build to the *bin/* directory.

 ### Usage
 bin/hfsm-exec -h